2012 Michigan State Spartans football team: Michigan

 The Michigan Wolverines defeated the Spartans in the Big House 12–10 to win back the Paul Bunyan Trophy.
-The score was 6-0 UM at the end of the first half from two field goals.
+The score was 6–0 UM at the end of the first half from two field goals.
 MSU quickly scored a touchdown in their first possession of the second half to go up 7–6.
 Michigan kicked a third field goal in the mid third quarter to go up 9–7.
 It appeared that Michigan had MSU stopped towards the end of the fourth by forcing them into a fourth and 9 on their own 30, however the Spartans ran a fake punt and advanced the ball almost to midfield on their way to scoring three more points to go up 10–9.
 Michigan got the ball back and drove all the way into MSU territory only to be stopped and punt the ball away with 4 minutes left.
 The Michigan defense held MSU to a three-and-out and they got the ball back at their own 39 with 2:11 left.
 UM advanced the ball all the way to MSU's 25-yard line and with 5 seconds left they spiked the ball.
 Brendan Gibbons lined up to kick the game-winning field goal and was iced by MSU Head Coach Mark Dantonio.
 Gibbons lined back up and split the uprights to win the game for Michigan, 12–10.
 Michigan won without ever crossing the goal line.
-After the game the students and crowd overtook the police guarding the edges of the field and stormed the field.
-This was the 900th all-time win for the Wolverines, making them the first program to reach this level in the history of college football.